Ez-Kits/hot-keys/docs/react/hooks/use-hotkeys-scope.md

 ---
 title: useHotKeysScope
-description: useHotKeysScope hook.
+description: useHotKeysScope hook allows you to register and manage keyboard shortcuts (hot keys) within a specific scope in your application.
 ---

-The `useHotKeysScope` hook allows you to register and manage keyboard shortcuts (hot keys) within a specific scope in your application.

 ## Usage